supa2/Automaton/The-Atm_pulse-machine.md

 pulse.onPulse( pulse_callback );
 ```

-Or registers a state machine that gets a message when a puls is detected.
+Or registers a state machine that gets a message when a pulse is detected.

 ```c++
 pulse.begin( 11, 20 );